Why does electricity make noise?

 This diagram by Chris Woodford is licensed under CC BY-NC-SA 3.0

-Okay, so now we know about electricity.
-What exactly is vibrating to create that hum?
+So now that we know about electricity, what exactly is vibrating to create that electric hum?

-Electricityโ€™s hum is usually caused by a magnetic element inside an electrical device.
-For example, when you're near power lines, you might hear an electric hum or buzz coming from an electromagnetic device called a transformer.
-A transformer has an inductor inside it, which is an electromagnet made up of a piece of iron with a coil of wire wrapped around it.
+Electricityโ€™s hum is typically caused by a magnetic element inside an electrical device.
+For example, when you're near power lines, you might hear an electric buzzing sound coming from a device called a transformer.
+A transformer contains an inductor, which is an electromagnet made of a piece of iron with a coil of wire wrapped around it.

 Image showing a wire-wrapped inductor